+ PRACTICAL · HDB

 Find your Welcome Kit and the QR code

-If you have lost the kit, the QR code can also be obtained from the BSC counter at your project.
+If you have mislaid the kit, the same QR code is on the notice pasted on your kitchen wall.
+Failing both, ask at the BSC counter in your project.
 Bring your IC for verification.

-Verify the project, block, and unit number are correct before continuing.
+The code is specific to your flat, so verify the project, block, and unit number shown are correct before continuing.
 Mistakes here route your defects to the wrong unit.

 Add your first defect

-• Location: the room or area (Living, Master Bedroom, Common Bathroom, Kitchen, Service Yard, Bomb Shelter, Balcony, etc.).
-Select from the dropdown.
+• Location: the room or area (Living, Master Bedroom, Common Bathroom, Kitchen, Service Yard, Household Shelter, Balcony, and so on).

 • Description: free-text.
 Be specific.
 “Hairline crack on north wall above door frame, approximately 200mm long” is more useful than “crack on wall”.

-• Photograph: upload one or more photos directly from your camera roll or take a fresh photo from within the app.
+• Photograph: upload one or more photos from your camera roll, or take a fresh one there and then.
 Include a coin, ruler, or other scale reference where useful.

 Continue room by room

-A thorough BTO defect list usually runs to dozens of items across the unit.
+A thorough BTO defect list is long.
 You can add every item in one session or come back over a few sittings within your one-month window.

 The recommended order is room by room, top to bottom of each wall, then floor, then fittings.
 This mirrors the order your contractor will inspect, which makes the joint inspection conversation smoother.